 Medical Editor: John P. Cunha, DO, FACOEP

-Enlon-Plus (edrophonium chloride, USP and atropine sulfate) Injection is a combination drug containing a rapid acting acetylcholinesterase inhibitor, and an anticholinergic used as a reversal agent or antagonist of nondepolarizing neuromuscular blocking agents.
-It is also used adjunctively in the treatment of respiratory depression caused by curare overdosage.
-Common side effects include increased salivation, frequent urination, weakness, low blood pressure, and slow or irregular heart rate.
+Enlon-Plus (edrophonium chloride and atropine sulfate) Injection is a combination drug containing a rapid acting acetylcholinesterase inhibitor, and an anticholinergic used as a reversal agent or antagonist of nondepolarizing neuromuscular blocking agents.
+Enlon-Plus is also used adjunctively in the treatment of respiratory depression caused by curare overdosage.
+Common side effects of Enlon-Plus include:

 Dosages of Enlon-Plus Injection range from 0.05-0.1 mL/kg given slowly over 45 seconds to 1 minute at a point of at least 5% recovery of twitch response to neuromuscular stimulation (95% block).
 The dosage delivered is 0.5-1.0 mg/kg of edrophonium chloride and 0.007-0.014 mg/kg of atropine sulfate.
 Enlon-Plus may interact with muscle relaxants, anticholinesterase drugs, narcotics, or beta-blockers.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Enlon-Plus should be used only if prescribed.
 Consult your doctor before breastfeeding.